hiyuantang/AC215_3H2B/README.md

 - To select travel preferences and submit the form, users can interact with dropdowns and date pickers in the UI.
 - The map visualizes the generated trip itinerary, showing location routes and travel recommendations.

-**Models container**
-- This container has scripts for model training, rag pipeline and inference
-- Instructions for running the model container - `Instructions here`

 **Notebooks/Reports**
 This folder contains code that is not part of container - for e.g: Application mockup, EDA, any 🔍 🕵️‍♀️ 🕵️‍♂️ crucial insights, reports or visualizations.